vigorIv2/Smart-Spreadsheet/README.md

   * Whatever tools you want.
 There are no particular requirements.
 And yes, you can use ChatGPT or nay other open source model and we encourage it.

+* **Is building a full-fledged frontend required?**
+  * Would be great, but it's not required.
+Focus on your strengths.

 * **Do I have to achieve all the goals?**

   * We will be very impressed if you can!
 Do your best!